Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Introduction

-The manuscript is structured as-follows: First, in~\cref{sec:iterative-dpc,sec:parallax} we introduce the theory for the iterative DPC and parallax phase-retrieval techniques, and demonstrate their utility on simulated datasets for focused-probe and defocused-probe geometries respectively.
-In addition to the reconstructed phases, these techniques provide valuable tools to estimate necessary preprocessing parameters for ptychographic reconstructions, namely the relative rotation and alignment of the diffraction intensities coordinate system with respect to the scan coordinate system and low-order aberrations such as defocus.
+The manuscript is structured as follows: First, in~\cref{sec:iterative-dpc,sec:parallax} we introduce the theory for the iterative DPC and parallax phase-retrieval techniques, and demonstrate their utility on simulated datasets for focused-probe and defocused-probe geometries, respectively.
+In addition to the reconstructed phases, these techniques provide valuable tools to estimate necessary preprocessing parameters for more involved ptychographic reconstructions, namely the relative rotation and alignment of the diffraction plane coordinate system with respect to the scan coordinate system and low-order aberrations such as defocus.
 We then introduce the theory for single-slice ptychography in~\cref{sec:single-slice_ptycho} and discuss common preprocessing parameters and their impact on the resulting reconstruction.
-Next, we start relaxing the multiplicative-assumption of single-slice ptychography by modifying the forward and adjoint operators to include partial-coherence (\cref{sec:mixed-state_ptycho}), depth-sectioning (\cref{sec:multi-slice_ptycho}), and three-dimensional scattering (\cref{sec:overlap-tomo}).
-Finally, we discuss domain-specific regularization constraints for the illuminating probe and reconstructed object in~\cref{sec:regularization}, before highlighting the performance of the algorithms on experimental datasets in~\cref{sec:experimental-results}.
+Next, we compare the information transfer of the three phase retrieval techniques by evaluating their contrast transfer functions in the presence of random and systematic errors, using a numerical model of a white noise phase object in~\cref{sec:ctf}.
+Finally, we demonstrate the performance of our phase retrieval implementations against experimental datasets on materials science and biological samples in~\cref{sec:experimental-results}.
+Various algorithmic and experimental considerations, such as domain-specific regularization constraints for the illuminating probe and reconstructed object in ptychographic reconstructions, are discussed in appendix~\cref{sec:algorithmic-considerations,sec:experimental-considerations}.
+We also include discussions on how the assumptions of single-slice ptychography can be relaxed to include partial-coherence (appendix~\cref{sec:mixed-state_ptycho}), depth-sectioning (appendix~\cref{sec:multi-slice_ptycho}), and three-dimensional scattering (appendix~\cref{sec:overlap-tomo}).